What is a TTL computer?

 There is a secondary output port (XOUT) with 8 bits.
 It is split in 4 bits for the LEDs, and 4 bits that go into a 4-bit DAC resistor array to form 16 output levels.
 By default, we have 4 sound channels in software that are 6 bits each internally.
 At the beginning of each scan line, one of these software channels gets updated to compute a new 6-bits sample.
 So one software channel update happens during every horizontal VGA sync pulse.
 After every 4 scan lines, the top 4 bits of their sum gets output to the sound part of the XOUT register.

 The 4 software channels can independently generate a tone and a waveform.
-Some of the preprogrammed waveforms are triangle, sawtooth, pulse and something that resembles noise.
+Some of the preprogrammed waveforms are triangle, sawtooth, pulse and something that looks like noise, but sounds a bit metallic.
 It can all be changed of course, as it is all software-defined.

 Can the Gigatron be overclocked?

 Yes, just replace the crystal with a faster one.
 The design was made using 70 ns RAM chips and a 160 ns overall cycle time, or 6.25 MHz.
 For the kit version we included 55 ns RAM chips as they are easier to get in quantity.
-This means that you can probably push the cycle time to below 150 ns and reach almost 7 MHz out of the box.
-By using 35 ns RAM you might reach 8 MHz.
-With a faster TTL series you might even go well over 10 MHz.
+This means that you can probably push the cycle time to below 150 ns and reach 7-8 MHz out of the box.
+By using faster RAM and 74F series can go well over 10 MHz, with 12.5 MHz already demonstrated.
 The board is prepared for overclocking experiments.
 The RAM is in a socket for easy replacement.
 The clock signal that goes to the registers is phase-shifted by a few nanoseconds.
 With the 55 ns RAM this is not really needed, but when you go near the limits these nanoseconds help a lot.
 There are breakouts on the board for ALU7 and for the clock, to which you can hook up an oscilloscope and check how much leeway there is.
 (ALU7 is the slowest signal in the design.)

 Can I expand the RAM?